billyBillLiu/gpt-flask-task/README.md

 - The user is redirected to index, where the list is displayed.

 **To Run:**
-- Install dependencies (flask, google-generative-ai, python-dotenv)
+- Install dependencies (pip install flask google-generative-ai python-dotenv)
 - Make sure the API Key is valid.
 - Run main.py and go to the URL shown in the terminal